SIOP Small Grant Program

 - Foster cooperation between academicians and practitioners by supporting research that has the potential to advance both knowledge and practice in applied areas of interest to all members of SIOP.

 For 2016, the SIOP Foundation has agreed to provide $22,500 (limit of $7,500 per grant) to this program in order to fund research grants.
 A subcommittee (of the Awards Committee) will review and administer the Small Grant Program.
 Given the specific objective of fostering cooperation between academicians and practitioners, this subcommittee consists of both academicians and practitioners.

 General Procedures and Policies

 The overarching goal of the Small Grant Program is to provide funding for research investigating topics of interest to both academicians and practitioners.
 Thus, considerable weight will be given to whether the proposal consists of a cooperative effort between academics and practitioners.
 In addition, the principal investigator of the project must be a SIOP Fellow, Member, Associate, International Affiliate, or Student Affiliate.
 Proposals submitted with a Student Affiliate as the principal investigator must include a letter of endorsement from a SIOP professional member, preferably the student’s academic advisor.
-In order to ensure that there is a clear commitment of the organizational partner to the research, a letter recognizing this support is strongly recommended to ensure their commitment to the project.
+If the proposal has an organizational partner for the research, a letter recognizing this support is strongly recommended to ensure their commitment to the project.

 In order to encourage wide participation and a large variety of individuals and institutions involved in the program, an individual can only be involved in one proposal per review cycle per grant.
 In addition, individuals who received a small grant within the last 2 years are ineligible.